 How Do I Prevent Someone Else from Using a Trademark Similar to Mine in the U.S.?How to Prevent Similar Trademarks

 There are several ways to prevent third parties from using your trademark.
-Depending on the factual situation, the Trademark Office may or may not be the proper forum.
+Depending on the factual situation, the U.S. Patent and Trademark Office (USPTO) may or may not be the proper forum.
 You should consider contacting an attorney, preferably one specializing in trademark law.